wcox2/dig245-view-source/README.md

 10 | The student expanded their knowledge on their own (e.g. experimented with new tags).
 10 | All code is working as intended.
 10 | The content of the page follows parameters outlined in instructions.
-10 | The "view source" metaphor is thoughtful and relevant.
+10 | The message and design of the concrete poem is thoughtful, intentional, and relevant.
-10 | The "secret message" in the console is intentional and reflects on the assignment.
+10 | The message in the console reflects appropriately on the assignment components.
 10 | The commit names in the Git repository are specific to the work performed.
 10 | All code is valid and properly structured.
 No missing references or errors in the console.
 10 | The project is online, accessible, and linked from Moodle by the deadline.